Leefarmer83/Translate-It/README.md

 7. Now we want Flask to communicate with MongoDB:
     - pip3 install flask-pymongo
     - pip3 install dnspython
-    - pip3 freeze --local > requirements.txt (Make sure all requirements mentioned)
+    - pip3 freeze --local > requirements.txt (Make sure all requirements are called out in the file)
 8. Now you can update heroku with Mongo URI

 If you wish to clone my repository, information on how can be found [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)